-So when our Tenterfield birding buddy asked if we were going to see Semi-palmated Plover because it was in our home state, we laughed.
+So when our Tenterfield birding buddy asked if we were going to see Semi-palmated Plover in our home state, we laughed.
 Would we REALLY make a 1000 km round trip just on the off chance of seeing a bird?

 I don’t think so.